 Tessa has experience in the statutory and non-statutory health, social care and housing/ homelessness sectors as a front-line support worker, team leader, and mental health nurse, and has provided consultancy and training to a wide variety of organisations focused on service improvement to better meet the needs of healthcare users with mental health issues including related to problem use of substances.
 She has a track record of creating positive impact on policy and practice through research.
 For 20 years her research activity has centred on enhancing the experience of people who use health/social care services, with a clear commitment to social justice, health equity and advocacy for poorly serviced groups including people who use alcohol and drugs.

-She has recently supported NHS Health Scotland’s Compliance study in the MESAS portfolio of MUP projects as Chair of the Research Advisory Group, participates in many national and local committees related to drugs and alcohol, is Deputy Convenor for the Drugs Research Network Scotland, and is a member of Research England’s Research Excellence Framework Equality and Diversity Panel.
+She participates in committees related to drugs and alcohol, such as the Ministerial Drugs Death Taskforce, is Grantholder and Deputy Convenor for the Drugs Research Network Scotland, and is a member of Research England’s Research Excellence Framework Equality and Diversity Panel (EDAP).

 Parkes, T., Matheson, C., Carver, H., Budd, J., Liddell, D., Wallace, J., Pauly, B., Fotopoulou, M., Burley, A., Anderson, I., MacLennan, G., & Foster, R. 2019.
 Supporting harm reduction through peer support (SHARPS): Testing the feasibility and acceptability of a peer-delivered, relational intervention for people with problem substance use who are homeless, to improve health outcomes, quality of life and social functioning, and reduce harms: Study protocol.
 BMC Pilot and Feasibility Studies, 5; 64. https://doi.org/10.1186/s40814-019-0447-0